richardschoen/workwithibmipdm/README.md

 # IBM i Requirements
-IBM i V7R3 and above
+IBM i V7R3 and above.

-SSH must be enabled and running for commectivity.
+SSH must be enabled and running for connectivity.

 Open Source Package Management must be installed.